-When, and only when, you are certain of no immediate danger, you can ask that second question: What do I do now that someone has broken into my car?
+When, and only when, you are sure of no immediate danger, you can ask that second question: What do I do now that someone has broken into my car?

 Here is a list of steps to consider.
 The order in which you take them may vary according to your particular circumstances.
 In other words, use your common sense.

 Step 1: Call The Police

 Your first instinct will probably be to grab your cell phone and call the police; trust that instinct.
 Assuming that you have made a quick safety assessment and you are not in any immediate danger, you should probably use the non-emergency number rather than calling 911.
 In many cities, the number to call is 3-1-1.
 Use 9-1- only if you can’t get an answer at the regular number.
 If you are in store parking lot, you may want to locate a security guard while you wait for the police to arrive.
 Also, keep in mind that your vehicle is now a crime scene, so resist the urge to rummage around inside to see what’s damaged or missing, or to touch anything, for that matter.

 Once the police arrive, make sure that you file a police report.
 Demand it if you have to, although your officer will probably insist on it himself.
 Unless that is, you are in a big city where the police will not personally respond to vehicle break-ins.
 If that is the case, you will have to go to the nearest police station with your license and registration to file your report.
 Don’t let it slide.
 It’s important.
 At the very least, you are going to need it for your insurance carrier -- you absolutely must have a police report if you’re planning on filing an insurance claim.

 And make sure that the report lists all items damaged or stolen, both inside and on your car -- whether or not the items themselves are insured, you might be able to get the items back if the vandal is found.

 Step 2: Document the Evidence -- Take Pictures